 If you’ve been considering getting a SUP, here are five reasons you should dive straight in:

-1. Standup paddleboarding is an ideal summer activity for beating the heat
+1. Standup paddleboarding is an ideal summer activity to beat the heat

 This summer during the heatwave, the thought of getting on a bike when it was roasting outside sounded horrible.
-Playing in the water is ideal when it’s hot out, and even better, as residents of Portland, Oregon, AKA the city of bridges, (or the “river city”) water is an easily accessible form of recreation.
-As opposed to mountain biking, which barely exists in city limits.
+Playing in the water is ideal when it’s hot out, and even better, as residents of Portland, Oregon, AKA the “river city”, water is an easily accessible form of recreation.
+As opposed to mountain biking, which barely exists inside of city limits.